pinano/traefik-crowdsec-anubis-grafana/README.md

 > [!TIP]
 > You can customize ban durations by editing `config/crowdsec/profiles.yaml`.

+#### CrowdSec Console (Optional)

+You can enroll your instance in the [CrowdSec Console](https://app.crowdsec.net) to gain:
+- Centralized view of alerts across multiple servers
+- Access to premium blocklists
+- Visual dashboards of attack trends

+To enable it, provide your enrollment key during setup (`config/crowdsec/console-enrollment-key` is not used, use the interactive script or `.env`).

 ### Anubis (Bot Defense)

 Anubis is a specialized "ForwardAuth" middleware for mitigating bots.